 Symbolic material culture, a collection of cultural and intellectual achievements handed down from generation to generation, has so far been attributed to our own species, Homo sapiens.
 “The emergence of symbolic material culture represents a fundamental threshold in the evolution of humankind.
 It is one of the main pillars of what makes us human,” says Dirk Hoffmann of the Max Planck Institute for Evolutionary Anthropology.
 “Artifacts whose functional value lies not so much in their practical but rather in their symbolic use are proxies for fundamental aspects of human cognition as we know it.”

 Dating cave art in La Pasiega: Using Uranium-Thorium dating an international team of researchers co-directed by Dirk Hoffmann of the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany, demonstrates that more than 115,000 years ago Neanderthals produced symbolic objects, and that they created cave art more than 20,000 years before modern humans first arrived in Europe.

-Early symbolic artifacts, like pigment-colored shells that possibly served as body ornamentation, are documented for the Middle Stone Age in North and South Africa at around 70,000 years ago and are associated with anatomically and behaviorally modern humans.
-There is evidence in Europe for cave art, sculpted figures, decorated bone tools and jewelry made of bone, tooth, ivory, shell or stone that dates back to the so-called “Upper Paleolithic Revolution” around 40,000 years ago.
+Early symbolic artifacts, like pigment-colored shells that possibly served as body ornamentation, are documented for the Middle Stone Age in North and South Africa around 70,000 years ago and are associated with anatomically and behaviorally modern humans.
+There is evidence in Europe for cave art, sculpted figures, decorated bone tools, and jewelry made of bone, tooth, ivory, shell, or stone that dates back to the so-called “Upper Paleolithic Revolution” around 40,000 years ago.
 These artifacts, researchers concluded, must have been created by modern humans who were spreading all over Europe after their arrival from Africa.